nicseltzer/python-training/README.md

 Todo:

-  Include the importance of whitespace
+  Include the importance of whitespace and colons
   Add some paralells to Java (dict to hashmap, list to array, etc.)
+  Incrementing and decrementing integers